A TIMELINE OF AMERICAN HISTORY

 The Congress of Industrial Organizations is formed.

 American industrial production reaches its 1929 level.
-However there is still mass unemployment and Roosevelt’s measures have had only limited success.
+However there is still mass unemployment and measures by Roosevelt have had only limited success.

 Pan American Airways makes its first transatlantic flight.